Command Pattern in Java: Empowering Flexible Command Execution

 Also known as

-The Command design pattern encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
-It also allows for the support of undoable operations.
+The Command design pattern is a behavioral pattern used in Java programming.
+It encapsulates a request as an object, allowing for parameterization of clients with queues, requests, and operations.
+This pattern also supports undoable operations, enhancing flexibility in managing and executing commands.

 Real-world example